Revisiting Few-Shot Learning from a Causal Perspective: Introduction

-Many algorithms have been proposed for FSL.
-For example, metric-based methods~\cite{li2019finding} make predictions based on the distance computations between test example and training examples in a learned metric space.
-Matching Networks~\cite{vinyals2016matching} proposed a weighted nearest neighbour classifier given the training data.
-Prototypical Networks~\cite{snell2017prototypical} performed classification by computing distances between test example and class prototypes of training examples.
-Recently, large-scale pre-trained vision-language models have also shown surprising results for few-shot learning.
-CLIP-Adapter~\cite{gao2021clip} is based on the pre-trained model CLIP~\cite{radford2021learning}, which is used as a fixed feature extractor, and only fine-tunes the light-weight additional feature adapter for few-shot tasks.
-Tip-adapter~\cite{zhang2021tip} further improves CLIP-Adapter by acquiring the weight of feature adapter from a cache model constructed by training data.
-Despite the success of these methods, our theoretical understanding of this success remains limited.
+Further, with the rapid development of large-scale pre-trained models, metric-based methods~\cite{Zhang_2023_CVPR,zhang2022tip} also have been proposed to exploit the powerful feature representations extracted from these pre-trained models.
+For example, the large-scale pre-trained vision-language models, e.g., CLIP~\cite{radford2021learning}, have also shown surprising results for FSL.
+The core component is that these vision-language pre-trained models directly learn to align images with raw texts, thus additional image and text distance information is available.
+For example, CLIP-Adapter~\cite{gao2021clip} was based on the pre-trained model CLIP~\cite{radford2021learning}, and it fine-tuned feature adapters with the help of the language branch.
+Tip-Adapter-F~\cite{zhang2022tip} further improved CLIP-Adapter by acquiring the weight of the feature adapter from a cache model constructed by training data. \textbf{Despite the success of these methods, our theoretical understanding of this success remains limited.}

+Recently, causal inference~\cite{zhang2020causal, tang2020long} has attracted much attention, which aims to seek causality behind any association~\cite{glymour2016causal}.
+One very common situation~\cite{li2021confounder,huang2022deconfounded,yang2021deconfounded} that causes spurious correlations between examples $X$ and labels $Y$ is shown in Figure~\ref{causal} (b), where $X \to Y$ is also affected by the \textbf{unobserved confounders} $U$~\cite{glymour2016causal,huang2022deconfounded}.For example, $X$ is a picture of a bird in the sky, $Y$ is the semantic class of birds and $U$ denotes ``taking pictures of birds in the sky''.
+The $U$ is the way how we collect and construct the training dataset.
+When we train a deep model, we do not know $U$ and only the training samples $X$ and $Y$ are available.
+Since deep models always learn the co-existing correlations between the training samples and labels, the $X \leftarrow U \to Y$ would mislead the training model to learn the spurious correlation between $X$ and $Y$, e.g., $sky \to bird$.